alamshafil/auto-shorts/docs/docs/installation/install-cli.md

   --jsonFile path             The JSON file to use for video generation.
                               Overrides AI.
   -h, --help                  Print this usage guide.

+Image Options

+  --imgAIModel model     AI model to use for image generation.
+If applicable.
+  --imgAIPrompt prompt   AI suffix prompt to use for image generation.
+If
+                         applicable.

 Subtitle Options